moneykit/moneykit-android/README.md

 ### Open MoneyKit Connect

 Finally, open Link by calling `presentLinkFlow(context)` on the Handler object.
-This will usually be done in a button’s target action.
+This will usually be done in a button’s click handler.
 Context should be your current activity.

 ```kotlin
 linkHandler.presentLinkFlow(this)